Tips to make your company newsletter

 - If you’re mailing the newsletter by itself, save on postage, labor and envelope costs by making it a self-mailer.
 Instead of having an employee go through the tedious task of stuffing your newsletters into envelopes, adding address labels, applying postage and mailing them, preprint a mailing panel (including your postage permit number where the stamp goes) on the last page of your newsletter.
 Then, after the newsletters are printed, all your employees have to do is apply the mailing labels and send the newsletters off.

 Also, you may get a better postal rate if you have your newsletter folded to a smaller size.
-And to save as much as 50 percent on postage, consider sending out your newsletter bulk rate.
+And to save on postage, consider sending out your newsletter bulk rate.
 It may take a few extra days to get there, but the savings can be substantial.